beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 either know, want, or just don't care about.
 That pretty much covers it.

+## Math Errors

+As we know, nothing can ever go wrong with math... except _everything_!

+So there are just a couple errors that might occur when using some of these functions.

+* **Range errors** mean that some result is beyond what can be stored in the result type.

+* **Domain errors** mean that you've passed in an argument that doesn't have a defined result for this function.

+* **Pole errors** mean that the limit of the function as $x$ approaches the given argument is infinite.

+* **Overflow errors** are when the result is really large, but can't be stored without incurring large roundoff error.

+* **Underflow errors** are like overflow errors, except with very small numbers.

+Now, the C math library can do a couple things when these errors occur depending in how we have it configured.

+* Set `errno` to some value, or...
+* Raise a floating point exception.

+Floating point exceptions are:

+* invalid
+* inexact
+* divide by zero
+* overflow
+* underflow

 For you trig fans out there, we've got all manner of things, including
 [sine](#sin),